ThinkR-open/remedy/README.md

 Recommanded shortcut
 --------------------

-Here's a list of recommanded shortcuts :
+Here's a list of recommended shortcuts :

 ### On mac